jukemori/react-product-cards/README.md

-# Mockup retail app
+# Dynamic Products Page

 ## Overview

-This repository contains the solution for the challenge of implementing a web application using React and TypeScript with the Vite build tool.
-The application includes an item list page, an item detail page, navbar with search functionality, and category tabs for filtering items.
-All the pages are responsive and work for both phone and web screen size
+This repository contains a solution for the Dynamic Product Page challenge.
+The goal of the challenge is to create a dynamic product page that lists various products and allows users to vote for their favorite products.

 <div style="display: flex; align-items: center;">
   <img width="600" alt="" src="./image/web-item-list.png">